 Look out for an email marketing service which allows you to have good control over the visual aspects of your email marketing campaigns.
 This includes a good spread of templates, a strong component suite and powerful plugins for extended functionality.

 Sales and marketing are symbiotic so your CRM platform should work well with whichever email marketing system you choose.
 This will save a lot of sweat and tears on the part of both teams and helps to create much better analytics potential.

 For example, integrated well, your email marketing data can help spawn automatic sales campaigns and vice versa.
-Even better, since they are integrated and computerized, these functions can be processed in real-time which gives business the added edge in agility.
+Even better, since they are integrated and computerized, these functions can be processed in real-time which gives businesses the added edge in agility.